welldsagl/kogito-kjar-maven-plugin/README.md

             └── birds.drl
 ```

-The `gdst-to-drl` conversion happens thanks to the Drools Java API provided by the `drools-workbench-models-guided-dtable` library.
+The `gdst-to-drl` conversion leverages the Drools Java API provided by the `drools-workbench-models-guided-dtable` library.

-## Usage
+## Basic usage

-In order to activate the knowledge conversion and copy, you have to add the Welld Drools Maven Plugin to the `build/plugins` section
+In order to activate the knowledge conversion and copy, you have to add the plugin to the `build/plugins` section
 of your project's `pom.xml`.

 ```xml